Scoob1/atlas-web-development/css_advanced/README.md

 - **Files Included**:
   - `index.html`: The main HTML file for the project.
   - `styles.css`: The stylesheet containing all the CSS styles.
+  - `images`: The file that contains all the images used in the project.
+  - `README.md`: A readme file that consists of an overview of the project.

 ## Tasks